 As mentioned before, the complete PAL pneumatic isolation system consists of at least three master isolators for three-point level control.
 Each isolator comes equipped with a level-control valve that functions as a load sensor and height control.
-Additional isolators may be added depending on the weight of the aircraft, but a complete soft support systems typically uses three.

 As air travel and aircraft engineering continues to improve, aircraft testing is as important as ever to ensure safe flights under a multitude of conditions.
 With Fabreeka, we work together to develop custom-made solutions that fit the aircraft you are testing.
 Our PAL isolators make up a complete system that delivers precise and accurate testing environments for the aerospace industry.

-If you enjoyed this article, you would be interested in reading more about our work in the aerospace industry with articles such as “Why Low Frequency Isolation is Important for Aerospace Testing” and our whitepaper on “Fabreeka Soft Support System for Ground Vibration Testing.”
+If you enjoyed this article, you would be interested in reading more about our work in the aerospace industry with articles such as “Why Low Frequency Isolation is Important for Aerospace Testing”